-This is a local Savoyard dish.
+Diots au Vin Blanc, this is a local Savoyard dish often found on the plat de jour menus during the winter months.
 The Diots (pronounced deeyo) are sausages – very meaty and flavourful sausages.
 The traditional way of cooking them is in white wine, but they are also good roasted or grilled, in a casserole and great cold in a sandwich too with Dijon mustard.

 There are many similar recipes, this is a melange of a few recipes I found and the dish tasted great! but I can’t vouch for the authenticity!
 However, if you ask a local Savoyard they all have their own favourite recipe.
 Often when there is a fête in the villages and at some local food markets Diots au vin blanc is one of the main dishes of the day (plat du jour)

 1 bottle of white wine from Savoie region – I used Apremont

 Grill the Diots to brown them – be careful as they do spit fat.
 In a large casserole type saucepan heat the butter and add the sliced onions and sauté until soft, translucent and lightly coloured, halfway through cooking the onions add the chopped garlic.

 Add the flour to the onion mixture and cook for a minute continually stirring, then add the bottle of white wine stirring all the time until thoroughly mixed together, add the bay leaves.
 If at this stage you find the mixture too thick add a little water.

 Arrange the Diots in the pan on top of the onions and cook/simmer covered for around 45 minutes.
 Season to taste.

 I served them with Crozets pasta mixed with onions and Beaufort cheese and a green salad.
 This recipe would work well with creamy mashed potato too!